 How Music Affects the Brain for the Better

-Facts About Memory
+Facts About the Brain and Memory

 36 Proven Ways to Improve Your Memory

-SUBJECT: Better focus, mental performance & energy
+SUBJECT: Optimizing mental performance

-Nootropics are substances that can make you more focused, sharper, energized and productive.
+Nootropics are brain supplements that can help you be more focused, mentally energized, and productive.

 Deane & Dr. Pat